bitspitosyflautas/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/04.displaying-products/02.add-to-cart-form/docs.md

 ### Configuring the Add to cart form fields

-The *Add to cart form* is implemented as a variant of the Order item content entity form.
+The *Add to cart form* is implemented as a custom Display mode of the Order item content entity form.

 > If you do not know which Order item type is used for your Product type, you can identify it by following these steps:
 1. Navigate to the Product types listing at `/admin/commerce/config/product-types`